kkuba91/LabView_PLC/TimerPulse/README.md

 Input[2]: Time to delay output active state in miliseconds - integer constant

-Input[3]: Reference to structure of: Boolean, Numeric (I32)
+Input[3]: Reference to structure of: Boolean, Boolean, Numeric (I32)

 Output[1]: "Q" the output triggered by Input[1] and latched for Input[2] in miliseconds

-Output[2]: "ET" - Elapsed Time in miliseconds
+Output[2]: "ET" - Elapsed Time of generated pulse in miliseconds

 ## Example of use